randomnetcat/randomnetcat.github.io/portfolio.md

 title: Portfolio
 permalink: /portfolio/
 ---
-# Jason's Very Basic Portfolio
+# Jason's Basic Portfolio

 Hello there!
 I'm Jason.
-This is an extremely basic list of the things that I've done that I think are worth sharing.
+This is a basic list of the things that I've done that I think are worth sharing.

-If it isn't obvious from this portfolio, I'm not a front-end dev.

 ## Nomic-Related Things